 I study sound, music, media and gender, research-creation, and mobilities.
 My current research/creation projects include:

 Cross-dressing to Backbeats: An exploration of the practices, wo/men producers and history of electroclash.
-(Forthcoming, summer 2013)
+(2009-2013)

-I am currently in the process of producing a research-creation dissertation on the emergence of electroclash in the late 1990s and early 2000s as a dominant form of electronic dance music, with a specific focus on studio production practices, history and the gendered politics of electronic music culture.
+I recently produced a research-creation dissertation on the emergence of electroclash in the late 1990s and early 2000s as a dominant form of electronic dance music, with a specific focus on studio production practices, history and the gendered politics of electronic music culture.
 The dissertation addresses the following questions: what is distinct about the genre and its related practices, both in and out of the studio?
 Why do rock and electro come together at this point and in this way?
 Why is electroclash affectively powerful for musicians, audiences and listeners?
 And what does the genre portend in terms of our understandings of the politics of electronic music?

 The project also involves a series of performances, residencies, public talks, and the production of musical works.